samwexx/PyLingvo/README.md

 Licensed under Creative Commons Zero (CC0).

 ### Character assets
-- Player and NPC sprites by Pixel Frog - https://pixelfrog-assets.itch.io/tiny-swords Used under the asset pack license (credit optional).
+- Player and NPC sprites by Pixel Frog — https://pixelfrog-assets.itch.io/tiny-swords
+Used under the asset pack license (credit optional).

-Additional free assets were taken from free online resources and are used for educational purposes only.
+Some additional free assets were taken from free online resources and are used for educational purposes only.

 ## Project Status